-2) Cream butter and sugar together till light and fluffy with paddle attachment on stand mixer (or if you have the guns, whisk).
+2) Cream butter and sugar together till light and fluffy with the paddle attachment on a stand mixer (or if you have the guns, whisk).

 3) Add in the eggs and beat on medium speed till incorporated.
 Toss in the dry ingredients and vanilla and beat till just combined and no lumps are remaining - be careful to not over mix.

 4) Grease two 6 inch tins well with the extra butter.
 Divide the batter evenly between both tins and level the tops with the back of a spoon.
-Bake for 25-30 minutes, checking for done-ness by inserting a cocktail stick or paring knife in the middle of sponge - it's ready when it comes out just clean, no wet smears.
+Bake for 25-30 minutes, checking for doneness by inserting a cocktail stick or paring knife in the middle of the sponge - it's ready when it comes out just clean with no wet smears.

-5) Allow to cool in tins at room temperature for 15 minutes before releasing from tins and placing on a wire rack to cool completely.
+5) Leave them to cool in tins at room temperature for 15 minutes before releasing from tins and placing on a wire rack to cool completely.